jyj5558/theta/README.md

 - SRAs.txt: A comma separated list of SRAs to download (should be on a single row).
 Note that SRAS.txt must be in /scratch/bell/dewoody/theta/${genus_species}/.

+**Steps 3+:** To be completed.
+- mapping.sh
+- realignment_single.sh (for individuals with a single SRA)
+- realignment_multiple.sh (for individuals with multiple SRAs)

+QC of bam dataset
+- qc_bams.sh & quantile_thresholds.R

+Analyses
+- angsd.sh